erjadi/TME-Enablement/02. Networking/tutorial-connect-virtual-networks-portal.md

 > * Deploy a virtual machine (VM) into each virtual network
 > * Communicate between VMs

-If you prefer, you can complete this tutorial using the [Azure CLI](tutorial-connect-virtual-networks-cli.md) or [Azure PowerShell](tutorial-connect-virtual-networks-powershell.md).

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Log in to Azure

 Log in to the Azure portal at https://portal.azure.com.